benwainwrightcinch/eventful/README.md

   execute(
     /*
-     * If you mismatch the detail string or the handler
+     * If you mismatch the detail-type string or the handler
      * you will get a compile error here.
 You'll also get a
      * compile error if you delete one of the steps below because
      * you are no longer exhaustively processing all the events